 Energy Efficiency Deficit

 The American Council for an Energy Efficient Economy (ACEEE) ranks Dominion Energy 50th out of 51 for large utilities in energy efficiency (APCO is not a large enough utility to be listed).
 According to the ACEEE, in 2015 the average utility saved 0.89% on total expenditures thanks to their energy efficiency efforts; Dominion only had a 0.11% savings rate.
 This energy efficiency “deficit” represents the cost of the failure to lower electricity usage as the difference between those saving rates multiplied by a utility’s total Virginia revenues.
-For APCO, we use Virginia’s overall savings rate of 0.09% according to the ACEEE’s state energy efficiency scorecard as a proxy for APCO and use the difference for the median state (0.59%) to calculate the deficit, indexed for 2018.
+For APCO, we use Virginia’s overall savings rate of 0.09% according to the ACEEE’s state energy efficiency scorecard as a proxy for APCO and use the difference from the median state (0.59%) to calculate the deficit, indexed for 2018.

 How Can Dominion and APCO Charge Ratepayers for Non-Essential Spending like Lobbying and Political Activity?

-The SCC has not always allowed Dominion and APCO to charge ratepayers directly for lobbying costs, but has made exceptions.
+The SCC has not always allowed Dominion and APCO to charge ratepayers directly for lobbying costs but has made exceptions.
 In 2012, the SCC allowed Dominion to pass along $16,000 of a $40,000 lobbying expenditure directly to ratepayers.

 Current law prevents regulators at the SCC from reviewing Dominion or APCO’s line-item spending, and regulators will not be allowed to do so again until 2021 for Dominion and 2020 for APCO.
 This lack of oversight prevents the SCC from striking these spending items from rate calculations.
 This means Dominion and APCO could be using ratepayer funds to directly or indirectly reimburse themselves for these costs — and ratepayers would never know.